Web Triggers enable any app in the world to talk to an Intuiface experience, provided both the third-party app and Intuiface have Internet access.

 On the action side, you can reuse the Message is received trigger properties as action parameters by using binding.

-Now that your experience is ready to receive messages through its Web Triggers API, you need to setup how these messages will be sent.
+Now that your experience is ready to receive messages through its Web Triggers API, you need to set up how these messages will be sent.
 Non-developers can use our integration with IFTTT and Zapier.
-If you want to integrate an app which is not supported by these two platforms, use the Web Triggers API to create the integration yourself.
+If you want to integrate an app that is not supported by these two platforms, use the Web Triggers API to create the integration yourself.